w1zzball/haiku/README.md

 ##### Profile

-The profile model extends the default user model supplied by django with fields for a user bio and user uploaded profile image hosted using Cloudinary.
+The custom profile model extends the default user model supplied by django with fields for a user bio and user uploaded profile image hosted using Cloudinary.
 As it depends upon the user model it is created when the user model is created and similarly updated when the user is updated using the `@reciever` decorator in the model definition.
 It also is deleted if the corresponding user is deleted

 | field       | value                                                | explanation            |
 | ----------- | ---------------------------------------------------- | ---------------------- |